AI4Bharat/Chitralekha-Backend/README.md

 # Pratilipi
 Transcribe your videos and translate it into Indic languages.

+You can watch a demo of our tool - [Video](https://youtu.be/l9jUcja0E94)

 ## Setting up the Speech server locally

 1. Clone the repository - `git clone --recursive https://github.com/AI4Bharat/pratilipi.git`